How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 An insurance company in the UK might process through Worldpay.
 A hotel chain in the US might use Stripe.
 A telecoms provider in Europe might route through Adyen.
 PolyAI can't dictate which PSP its customers use — and it shouldn't have to.

-Shuttle connects to 16+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, and others.
-Each PolyAI customer's payment flow is routed to their configured gateway automatically.
-Shuttle handles the gateway abstraction so PolyAI doesn't need separate integrations for each PSP.
+Shuttle connects to 30+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, and others.
+Each customer's payment flow is routed to their configured gateway automatically, and switching gateways is configuration, not re-integration.
+Shuttle handles the gateway abstraction so you don't need separate integrations for each PSP.

 This also enables more sophisticated routing: